Xilinx/XRT/src/runtime_src/doc/toc/hm.rst

 Also ensure to follow coding guideline as stated below

-      - Let XRT to allocate the buffer as shown in the above code examples.
-Do not create buffer from a already created user-space memory.
+      - Let XRT allocate the buffer as shown in the above code examples.
+Do not create a buffer from an already created user-space memory.
 The host code should map the buffer object to the user-space for read/write operation.
       - Regular data transfer APIs (OpenCL: ``clEnqueueMigramemObjects``/``clEnqueueWriteBuffer``, XRT Native API: ``xrt::bo::sync()``) should be used.
-Though these API will not do any DMA operation, but they are used for Cache Invalidate/Flush as the application works on the Cache memory.
+Though these API will not do any DMA operation, they are used for Cache Invalidate/Flush as the application works on the Cache memory.